Faculty and Staff

 The Office of the Dean is responsible for the overall administration of the Daniel K. Inouye College of Pharmacy.
 In addition to the Dean and the Director of Continuing/Distance Education, the office includes support staff for fiscal services, human resources, library resources, and public relations.

-Office of Student Services
+Office of Academic and Student Support

-The Office of Student Services (OSS) is responsible to develop, implement and maintain services that support and encourage the academic and personal well-being of Student Pharmacists from pre-admissions through graduation.
-This includes recruitment, admissions, orientation, registration support, providing scholarship information, academic advising, event coordination (White Coat Ceremony, Awards Ceremony, Graduation Recognition Ceremony, etc.) and other programs that address the needs of students.
-With 10 established student organizations, the OSS supports a variety of leadership development opportunities that promote co-curricular learning and involvement.
+Responsible for overseeing all aspects of academic affairs, including but not limited to all aspects of the Pharm D. curriculum, accreditation, and assessment activities.
+Also responsible to develop, implement and maintain services that support and encourage the academic and personal well-being of Student Pharmacists from pre-admissions through graduation.
+This includes recruitment, admissions, orientation, scholarship and awards, academic advising, event coordination and oversight of established student organizations.

 Department of Pharmaceutical Sciences